8 Weight Is The Main Nutritional Factor Influencing Fertility

 Reduced Sperm Quality

-HPG disruption is only one issue when it comes to fertility in men with obesity.
+HPG axis disruption is only one issue when it comes to fertility in men with obesity.
 In addition to secondary hypogonadism, the quality of the sperm might be impacted as well.
-There are a few different reasons for this.
+There are a couple of different reasons for this.

-In metabolically unhealthy men, blood concentrations of cytokines might be elevated due to low-grade chronic inflammation.
+Oxidative cellular stress: In metabolically unhealthy men, blood concentrations of cytokines might be elevated due to low-grade chronic inflammation.
 This can lead to oxidative stress which impacts the production of sperm.
 Insufficiently managed pre-diabetes and T2D will lead to elevated glucose and fatty acid blood concentrations.
 High concentrations of both are damaging to cells, including sperm-producing cells in the testicles and sperm.
+Sperm anatomy and DNA is damaged.

-Aside from concentration, the quality of sperm includes morphology (healthy structure and genome) and motility.
+Aside from measuring sperm concentration, the quality of sperm includes morphology (healthy structure and genome) and motility.
 Low-quality sperm is associated with lower fertility.

 Sub-Fertility in Women